NSO-developer/nso-gitbook/operation-and-usage/operations/plug-and-play-scripting.md

 # Plug-and-Play Scripting

 &#x20;A scripting mechanism can be used together with the CLI (scripting is not available for any other northbound interfaces).
 This section is intended for users who are familiar with UNIX shell scripting and/or programming.
 With the scripting mechanism, an end-user can add new functionality to NSO in a plug-and-play-like manner.
-No special tools are needed.&#x20;
+No special tools are needed.

 There are three categories of scripts: